M-J-Murray/Portfolio/README.md

 # Dark Room Timer Android Application
-An Android application I am making for a friend using Java and XML.
+An Android application I made for a friend using Java and XML in Android Studio.
 The application allows you to create timer profiles.
-Each timer profile has a timer length, intervals at which a tone noise is played for a dynamic duration.
+Each timer profile has a timer length, agitation intervals at which a tone noise is played for a duration.
-The timer also beeps every second 3 seconds before the interval and reads out a current time before the tone noiser.</br>
+The timer also beeps every second, 3 seconds before the interval and reads out a current time before the tone noise.
+I used dark colours so that the app can still be used within a dark room without ruining and photos.
+The theme and volumes can also be changed in the settings</br>
 By Michael Murray</br>

 ###[The Code](Code/)